wooorm/textom/Readme.md

 cats.fromString('lions');
 ```

-Fired when a childs internal value changes inside an ancestor.
+Fired when a child’s internal value changes inside an ancestor.

 - this: an ancestor in which the change happened;
 - arguments: